gemrb/gemrb.github.io/Innovations.md

 ## Input
  - (multi)touch input support
+ - mouse
    - most games didn't even support mouse wheels
+   - holding shift while scrolling with the mouse wheel simulates horizontal scrolling
   - keyboard
      - if [~~cheat~~debug keys](Cheats.md) are turned on:
        - ctrl-y will also force unlock doors and containers
        - ctrl-shift-y will kill all the enemies in the area